svikashk/docs/guide/prioritize-features.md

 Don't worry about prioritizing the feature at first.

-Create a List for your new feature and put together all user stories and tasks you'd ideally want to accomplish.
+Create a Feature within your project and put together all user stories and tasks you'd ideally want to accomplish.

 Add acceptance criteria for your user stories within the Description to help everyone understand what's expected of them.